richchapler/AzureSolutionsDocumentation/docs/wip/SQL_Administration.md

 ---

 Question 2:
-Which T-SQL command creates a new database named TrainingDB on an on-premises SQL Server?
+Which T-SQL command creates a new database named trainingdb on an on-premises SQL Server?

-A. `CREATE DATABASE TrainingDB;`
+A. `CREATE DATABASE trainingdb;`
-B. `NEW DATABASE TrainingDB;`
+B. `NEW DATABASE trainingdb;`
-C. `MAKE DATABASE TrainingDB;`
+C. `MAKE DATABASE trainingdb;`
-D. `ADD DATABASE TrainingDB;`
+D. `ADD DATABASE trainingdb;`

 Answer: A
-Explanation: The correct T-SQL command to create a new database is `CREATE DATABASE TrainingDB;`.
+Explanation: The correct T-SQL command to create a new database is `CREATE DATABASE trainingdb;`.

 ---

 Question 3:
-A user is unable to query data from TrainingDB on your on-premises server.
+A user is unable to query data from trainingdb on your on-premises server.
 What is the first step you should take to troubleshoot this issue?

 A. Verify that the SQL Server instance is running.
 B. Check the SQL Server error logs.
-C. Verify that the user is correctly mapped to TrainingDB and has the appropriate role.
+C. Verify that the user is correctly mapped to trainingdb and has the appropriate role.
 D. Restart the SQL Server service.

 Answer: C